Ricky-MY/The-Pictionary-Bot/README.md

 ```
 py -3 -m pip install -U git+https://github.com/Rapptz/discord-ext-menus
 ```
+If you don't have git, make sure to install it before the menus extension.

 * 3. Navigate to the THIS_MY_TOKEN_HEHE.txt file

 Insert the token of your bot instance into the text file.

-* 4. Run the bot instance and enjoy!
+* 4. There are no more dependencies, run the bot instance and have fun.